 -

-H369: Parking Lot Reform and Modernization Act.
+H369: Parking Lot Reform/Stormwater Control.
 Latest Version

 AN ACT to restrict local governments from regulating certain aspects of OFF‑STREET parking spaceS and to modify the authority of certain local governments to require STORMWATER control for REDEVELOPed property.